AdobeDocs/experience-manager-screens.fr-FR/help/user-guide/configuring-adobe-analytics-aem-screens.md

 >
 >This AEM Screens functionality is only available if you have installed AEM 6.4.2 Feature Pack 2 and AEM 6.3.3 Feature Pack 4.
 >
->To get access to either of these Feature Packs, you must contact Adobe Support and request access.
-Once you have permissions, download it from Package Share. -->
+>To get access to either of these Feature Packs, contact Adobe Support and request access.
+When you have permissions, download it from Package Share. -->

 Cette section couvre les sujets suivants :